-- SOC 375 Sociological Theory.
-A study of sociological theory from Comte to the present with emphasis upon the major schools of sociological theory and the main contributions of outstanding sociologists.
-Prerequisites: SOC 100 and junior or senior standing.
-4 Semester Hours. - SOC 384 Diversity: Intercultural Communication.
-A study of human communication across cultures focusing on the variables that influence interaction when members of different cultures come together.
-Cross-listed as COM 384.
-4 Semester Hours. - SOC 399 Special Topics. - SOC 405 Independent Study.
+SOC 405 Independent Study.
 A study of selected topics in sociology with emphasis on individual research and systematic reporting.
 Offered upon demand and with permission of the instructor.
-Prerequisites: SOC 100, SOC 355, SOC 365.
-4 Semester Hours. - SOC 490 Senior Practicum.
+Prerequisites: SOC 100, SOC 364, SOC 365.
+4 Semester Hours.

+SOC 490 Senior Practicum.
 This course will involve an applied experience, which is an on-site placement for a profit or non-profit organization.
 The applied experience will be the basis for a thesis which will analyze the applied experience by incorporating theory, methods, and knowledge gained from previously-taken sociology classes.
 In addition, the practicum will include class meetings covering topics related to the applied experience and career paths for majors in Sociology.
-Prerequisites: SOC 100, SOC 355, SOC 365, SOC 375.
-4 Semester Hours. - SOC 494 Honors Thesis/Project. - SOC 499 Field Work Internship.
+Prerequisites: SOC 100, SOC 364, SOC 365, SOC 375.
+4 Semester Hours.

+SOC 494 Honors Thesis/Project.

+SOC 499 Field Work Internship.
 Sociology majors are placed in appropriate profit or non-profit organizations.
 Supervision is provided by both the sociology faculty and the host organization.
 Students will be assigned appropriate readings and written assignments, including a daily journal, as part of a weekly seminar.
 Prerequisites: senior sociology major, minimum 2.0 GPA, and permission of the sociology faculty.
 4, 8, 12, or 16 Semester Hours.